 - What if there is an error on my transfer evaluation?

-If you believe there is a mistake on your transfer evaluation, please contact the Transfer Center at 443-885-3300 or e-mail at firstname.lastname@example.org.
-You may be asked to complete a Request for Re-evaluation of Transfer Credit form and to provide a syllabus and course or catalog description in order to re-evaluate transferred coursework.
+If you believe there is a mistake on your transfer evaluation, please contact TEA at 443-885-3300 or e-mail at firstname.lastname@example.org.
+You may be asked to provide a syllabus and course or catalog description in order to re-evaluate transferred coursework.

 - How do I register for classes?

 Your acceptance letter will have information allowing you to immediately set up your MSU account.
-This will give you access to registration, your email and other important information.
-You should immediately pay the confirmation fee and contact the Transfer Center for information on attending Transfer Orientation.
-During Transfer Orientation, you will meet with an advisor and register for your classes.
+This will give you access to registration, your e-mail and other important information.
+You should immediately pay the confirmation fee and see the online information about Transfer Orientation.
+During Transfer Orientation, you will learn about campus resources, meet with an advisor, and register for your classes.
 For general questions on technology (how to view your student account, how to set up your email, etc.) visit Student Technology Services.

 - Can I transfer even if I am not yet sure about what major to select?

 Yes!
 Students still unsure about a major can transfer as an undeclared major.
 Contact the Office of Transfer Student Programming at TSP@morgan.edu for referrals to resources and departments that will help you define your major and career choices.

 - Can transfer students be admitted to the Honor's Program?